Dates: May 13 – June 3, 2019

 After an hour and a half, we emerged into the afternoon sunshine feeling like we were made of jello.

 Wild flora and fauna

 Korea isn’t the number one destination to see wildlife, but because we were following the rivers and because the cities are all set back from the rivers behind the flood banks, some animals do thrive.
 We saw lots of big herons, egrets and cormorants.
-Near the city of Chuncheon the waters were still enough that we watched a cormorant chasing a fish under the water.
+Near the city of Chuncheon the waters were still enough that we watched a cormorant swimming underwater as it chased a fish.
 After a few zigs and zags, the fish was snatched and eaten.

 A different evening the surface of the stream near our campsite came alive as hundreds of small fish started jumping to catch small flies.
 In other instances we saw fish as long as our forearms jumping and making a loud splash.

 The last exciting animals we saw were water deer.
 These tiny deer are only 11 – 18 kg and their backs are about as high as my knee.
 They don’t have horns but apparently the bucks grow tusks, but we must have seen does.

 As for flora, there weren’t wild apple trees or blackberries like in New Zealand, but the mulberries seem to be in season so one time we were able to stop and pick a few handfuls.
 I thought they tasted exactly like Concord grapes but the internet at large doesn’t seem to agree with me on that.
 The preponderance of wildflowers along the trail was also special.
 We would ride for mile after mile of yellow, pink, or purple flowers.

 By the time we reached Busan, we had been in Korea for more than two weeks.
 We were much better at finding food, finding campsites, and finding water.
 These were things that were a bit more difficult to accomplish for the first few days and aside from a Korean BBQ dinner with Jo-Anna and Sanghyun in Seoul, we had been pretty unsuccesful eating well at restaurants.